danis24/user-microservice/readme.md

 Framework using latest production lumen version.
 - Use Service Layer for Domain Business Logic

 User microservice has entities:

 - User
     - id (uuid.v4)
+    - first_name
-    - username
+    - last_name
     - password
-    - last_name
-    - first_name
     - email
+    - phone
+    - country
     - created_at
     - updated_at
     - deleted_at